Text by James Bow

 Downsview and its place in Toronto's Subway History

 Downsview was Toronto's 66th subway station to open, and the only subway station to open between 1980 and 2002.
 Downsview stands as a symbol of Toronto's disappointing era of inaction on rapid transit construction through the 1980s and the 1990s.
-However, while it was derided as "an extension from nowhere to nowhere", it has seen use.
-It cut travel times for passengers heading to York University, the City of Vaughan and northwestern Toronto, and it added parking spaces to help commuters leave their cars behind as they headed downtown.
+It seems appropriate that the name disappeared just as the subway was extended north by several kilometres to York University and the City of Vaughan.
+However, while it was derided as "an extension from nowhere to nowhere", it has seen use in its own right.
+Downsview (now Sheppard West) cut travel times for passengers heading to York University, the City of Vaughan and northwestern Toronto, and it added parking spaces to help commuters leave their cars behind as they headed downtown.
 The station's architecture is distinctive, even against the other stations on the Spadina subway, and it has become a catalyst for further growth around the Sheppard/Dufferin intersection.

 Service Notes (as of January 1, 2017):

 - Opened: March 30, 1996